A veterinarian examines a golden retriever for signs your dog needs probiotics.

 Did you know your dog's gut and brain are in constant communication?
 This is known as the gut-brain axis, and it plays a huge role in their emotional well-being.
 An unhealthy gut can send stress signals to the brain, contributing to anxiety, nervousness, and other behavioral issues.
 By fostering a healthy gut environment with probiotics, you can support a calmer, more balanced mood.
 According to researchers at Cornell University, a dog's gut health has a direct impact on their mental and emotional state.
 This can be especially helpful for dogs who get anxious during thunderstorms, car rides, or when you leave the house.

-Strengthen Their Immune Response
+Strengthen Your Dog's Immune Response

 A strong immune system is your dog's best defense against illness, and a surprising amount of it, about 70%, is located in their gut.
 When the gut is populated with healthy bacteria, it helps the immune system function properly, making your dog better equipped to fight off infections and viruses.
 If your dog seems to catch every little bug or struggles with recurring ear or urinary tract infections, a probiotic could provide the support they need.
 By maintaining a healthy gut, you are directly contributing to a more robust immune response and helping your dog stay healthier year-round.